Edited by humans. Written by AI. How our editing works

 The test of a good backup system isn't whether it can restore last Tuesday's database.
 It's whether it can restore last Tuesday's database after an attacker spent three weeks in your infrastructure specifically trying to prevent recovery.
 That scenario requires assuming compromise and building recovery paths that don't depend on the same credentials or trust relationships that failed initially.

 Tom's guide—available in detail on the Lawrence Systems forums—maps out the specific permission grants and token configurations.
-The transcript cuts off before finishing the remote backup setup, but the pattern is established: separate credentials, minimal permissions, pull-based replication, independent lifecycle management.
+The pattern is established: separate credentials, minimal permissions, pull-based replication, independent lifecycle management.
 The specifics matter for implementation, but the architecture is what determines whether your backups survive the scenarios they're actually meant to address.

 — Mike Sullivan, Technology Correspondent